vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Biardeau, Madeleine

-1968 Some more considerations about textual criticism. in: Purān. a X No. 2 (1968), 115–123.
+1968 Some more considerations about textual criticism. in: Purāṇa X No. 2 (1968), 115–123.

-1970 The story of Arjuna Kārtavīrya without reconstruction. in: Purān. a XII No. 2 (1970), 286–303.
+1970 The story of Arjuna Kārtavīrya without reconstructioṇin: Purāṇa XII No. 2 (1970), 286–303.

 2002 Le Mahābhārata.
-Un r´ecit fondateur du brahmanisme et son interpr´etation.
-Paris.
+Un r´ecit fondateur du brahmanisme et son interpr´etatioṇParis.
 2 vols.

 Bisschop, Peter

-2002 On a quotation of the Skandapurān. a in the Tīrthavivecanakān. ḍa of Laks.mīdhara’s Kr.tyakalpataru.
-Studies in the Skandapurān. a V. in: IIJ 45
+2002 On a quotation of the Skandapurāṇa in the Tīrthavivecanakān. ḍa of Laks.mīdhara’s Kr.tyakalpataru.
+Studies in the Skandapurāṇa V. in: IIJ 45

 (2002), pp. 231–243.

 2006 Early Saivism and the Skandapurān ´ . a.
 Sects and Centres.
-Groningen.
-Groningen Oriental Studies XXI.
+GroningeṇGroningen Oriental Studies XXI.

 2006a The S¯utrapāt.ha of the Pāśupatas¯utra. in: IIJ 49 (2006), 1–21.